verhas/javageci/REFERENCE.md

 ## Introduction

 Java::Geci is a code generation framework that makes it very easy to write Java code generating tools.
-If also
+It also

 * comes with off the shelf code generators that can replace other widely used code generation tools like the one implemented int he